strongloop/strongloop.com2/_posts/2017-12-19-loopback-2017-review.md

 The first LoopBack 4 workshop was held at [CASCON](cascon.ca) in November.
 Titled “API Economy Made Easy with LoopBack 4”, the tutorial is [available on GitHub](https://github.com/torontoCascon/cascon-2017) if you missed it.

 [Raymond Feng](https://github.com/raymondfeng) announced the [LoopBack 4 Developer Preview Release](https://strongloop.com/strongblog/loopback-4-developer-preview-release) on Nov 28.
-Aimed at extension developers as well as API application developers, the preview offered:
+Aimed at extension developers as well as API application developers, this preview offered:

 * A brand new LoopBack core written in TypeScript with great extensibility and flexibility.
 * An OpenAPI spec driven REST API creation experience.